Gunday

-Zafar conceived the film as an amalgam of stories he had heard from his father as a child about the effects of war-caused immigration and the Mafia Raj's illegal marketing of coal.
+Zafar conceived the film, which was the last to be narrated to founding patron Yash Chopra, as an amalgam of stories he had heard from his father as a child about the effects of war-caused immigration and the Mafia Raj's illegal marketing of coal.
 He wrote the film as a tale of the consequences of the struggle of two outlaws against the system, using his father's stories as a backdrop for the characters.
 Principal photography began in Mumbai in December 2012 before moving to Kolkata, where extensive filming was done.
-The soundtrack was produced by Sohail Sen, and the lyrics were penned by Irshad Kamil.
-It was the last Yash Raj Film narrated to Yash Chopra.
+The soundtrack was composed by Sohail Sen, and the lyrics were penned by Irshad Kamil, while Julius Packiam composed the background score, taking over Sen's duties from Zafar's debut, Mere Brother Ki Dulhan, eventually becoming a regular collaborator.